JulianOzelRose/GTA2-SaveEdit/README.md

 change cash, health, armor, lives, wanted level.
 You can also enable power-ups, including Invulnerability, Invisibility, Double Damage, Fast Reload, and ElectroFingers.
 To use this tool, simply navigate to the [Release](https://github.com/JulianOzelRose/GTA2-SaveEdit/tree/master/GTA2-SaveEdit/bin/x64/Release) folder, then download and run ```GTA2-SaveEdit.exe```.
 No installation is necessary; simply download and run.
 To edit a savegame, navigate to your GTA 2 directory.
 GTA 2 savegame files are in .svg format.
-It should be located in: <br>
+They should be located in: <br>

 ```C:\Program Files (x86)\Rockstar Games\GTA2\player```<br>